althea-net/guac_rs/readme.md

 ## Counterparty API

+This is called by other Guac nodes.

-#### Propose Channel
+### Propose Channel

-Tells a neighbor if you would like to accept a channel from them
+Asks a counterparty to sign a newChannel contract tx

-Endpoint: /propose
+Endpoint: /propose_channel

-Request data type: `Channel` (basically all the info you need to call the `openChannel` contract call.
-Important values to check are the challenge period and the token contract (if using erc20 tokens))
+Request data type: `Channel` (basically all the info you need to call the `newChannel` contract call.

-return type: `bool` accept or reject (maybe a enum in the future for different rejection reasons)
+return type: Signature on the newChannel contract tx

+### Propose ReDraw

+Asks a counterparty to sign a reDraw contract tx, to add or withdraw money on our side from the channel.

+Endpoint: /propose_redraw

+Request data type: TBD

+return type: Signature on the newChannel call

-#### Update
+### Update

 Tells your counterparty about your new state